threefoldtech/acme2cert-exp/README.md

 * rename the django app module [acme](https://github.com/grindsa/acme2certifier/tree/master/examples/django/acme) to be `app` inn all relevant places to avoid import conflicts with acme implementation module.
 * updated [settings.py](/acme2certifier/settings.py) of django app to work with sqlite database instead of mysql.
 * generated keys and certificates to run the [openssl ca handler](https://github.com/grindsa/acme2certifier/blob/master/docs/openssl.md) at [acme_ca](/acme_ca) and added the configuration for it at [acme_srv.conf](/acme/acme_srv.cfg#L20).
+* used virtualenv and generated `requirements.txt` to be easier to install and run the server without complex setup.

 Work on progress: